-If the wall thickness of this pipe is ANSI schedule 5, then the walls will be .065” thick, which makes the interior diameter 2.245”.
+If the wall thickness of this pipe is ANSI schedule 5, the walls will be .065” thick, making the interior diameter 2.245”.

 The same 2” pipe with a wall thickness of ANSI schedule 160 would have walls that were .344” thick, and the diameter of the interior would be 1.687”.
 ANSI pipe schedules are variable, based on the nominal pipe size.